Kfirul/Computer_Networks_Final_Project/README.md

 In case the folder doesn't appear in your Jupter do the following steps:

-1. Open Jupter Notebook via Anaconda Navigator.
+1.Open Jupter Notebook via Anaconda Navigator.

 2.Upload to Jupter the Folder as *ZIP* file then open a new Notebook type python3, and write there the following code:
 * import zipfile as zf